benny2744/Classroom_Participation_Tracker_V2/README.md

 - Use radio buttons to select your name
 - Click "Continue" to enter the participation interface

-#### 3. Submitting Points
+#### 3. Submitting Participation
-- Select point amount (1, 2, or 3) from the dropdown at the top
+- Choose between:
+  - **🙋‍♂️ Raise Hand**: Get teacher attention for questions or help (appears at top of queue with priority)
+  - **Point Submission**: Select 1, 2, or 3 points based on your contribution level
-- Click "Submit Points"
+- Click the corresponding button (🙋‍♂️ "Raise Hand" or "Submit Points")
-- Wait for teacher approval
-- See your updated points in real-time after approval
+- For points: Wait for teacher approval and see your updated points in real-time
+- For hand raises: Teacher will be notified and can acknowledge your request

 ## 🏗️ System Architecture